Air Fryer Baked Pasta | No Boil Baked Pasta

 6. Sprinkle cheese and chopped basil on top and bake at 200C for 3-4 minutes or until the cheese melts.
 Serve immediately!
 If you want to store it for later, cover it with cling film and refrigerate.
 Bring it back to room temperature and melt the cheese right before serving.

 Once you try this technique of cooking pasta, you’ll come back to it again and again for sure.
 It’s just so convenient with no compromise on taste and texture.
-I’d love to see your recreations of this baked no-boil pasta, tag me if you make it!
+I’d love to see your recreations of this baked no-boil pasta, so send me your recreations over on my IG @my_foodstory or tag me on your stories!!

 I’ll be posting more such quick and easy Air Fryer recipes – stay tuned